rqthomas/profile/README.md

 **Ecosystem:**  We study the forest and freshwater ecosystems upon which society depends

 **Dynamics:**  We model how ecosystems change over time in response to land-use, climate change, atmospheric deposition, and management.
-We measure carbon, water, and energy exchange between ecosystems and the atmosphere using eddy-covariance and biometeorology sensors.

 **Forecasting:**  We predict the future of ecosystems by combining observations and ecosystem models using statistical techniques.